Skip to main content

 1. Regular review: Schedule weekly audit log reviews

-5. Access control: Limit who can view audit logs
+2. Access control: Limit who can view audit logs

-6. Document incidents: When investigating, document findings
+3. Document incidents: When investigating, document findings from the audit log